 It's typically a good move most to purchase washers and dryers as a set, but it is not always necessary.

 Replacing them at the same time means they'll run at the same capacity, maintain similar efficiency levels, and—most importantly—be the same age.
 If your old washer recently broke down but your dryer is still hanging on, it’s only a matter of time before you’ll need to replace that as well.
+The average dryer lasts about 10 years.
 Additionally, when you purchase the two at the same time, you'll likely get a discount compared to buying them separately.

 Here's a quick note on washer-dryer combos: While these compact models can save space in small apartments, remember that you won't have the option to replace them separately if half of the system breaks down.

 2. Start With Size

 The size of your washer and dryer is one of the most important factors in your decision.
 Review the measurements of the units and measure the space in your home.
 Consumer Reports recommends including at least 6 inches behind both your washer and dryer for the water and venting hookups.

 You should also plan for at least 2 to 3 inches between your machines themselves, unless, of course, you choose a stacking pair.

 A washer and dryer's capacity indicates if you can toss that large comforter or a pile of towels in the machine without risking damage or an incomplete cleaning.
 Washers range from 2.5 all the way up to 6.2 cubic feet of capacity, while dryers go from 3.4 to 9.2.
 The smaller ends of this range refers to compact washers and dryers, while the higher numbers are best for bigger loads of clothing.